Kenya SAFARI 2025

 Evening

-Share stories with your driver-guide by the campfire, and be captivated by the vibrant performances of cultural dancers.
+As dusk settles enjoy a delicious dinner, share stories by the campfire, and be captivated by the vibrant performances of cultural dancers.

 ANCIENT CULTURE, MODERN OUTLOOK